DInnaD/labnotebook/content/lab-notebook/2011-01-25-intro-ecology-lecture-at-university-of-the-pacific.md

 ---
+categories:
+- teaching
 comments: true
-date: 2011-01-25 10:12:06
+date: 2011-01-25T10:12:06Z
-layout: post
+redirects:
+- /wordpress/archives/843
+- /archives/843
 slug: intro-ecology-lecture-at-university-of-the-pacific
 title: Intro Ecology Lecture at University of the Pacific
-redirects: [/wordpress/archives/843, /archives/843]
-categories:
-- teaching
+url: /2011/01/25/intro-ecology-lecture-at-university-of-the-pacific/
 ---

 I was invited to give a guest lecture on introductory ecology for an introductory environmental science course at University of the Pacific in Stockton today.
 This provided both a nice outreach opportunity and a chance to speak to a full introductory class for 1:45hr, which I haven't done before.